 Head up to the Sierras to take advantage of what the locals call the “secret season,” where you can do all the summer activities minus the crowds.
-The temperatures hover around the mid-70s in September and drop down to the low-50s in November, with little rain in the beginning of the season.
+The temperatures hover around the mid-70s in September and drop down to the low-50s in November, with little rain at the beginning of the season.
 The lake temperature is bearable until mid-October, depending on the year.

 The fall foliage is similar to that of Yosemite, with pops of color decorating the landscape.
-In the beginning to mid-October, visit the Taylor Creek Salmon Run Visitor Center to watch hundreds of kokanee salmon make their way south.
+From the beginning to mid-October, visit the Taylor Creek Salmon Run Visitor Center to watch hundreds of kokanee salmon make their way south.

 Located about two hours from San Diego, this desert may be known for its springtime wildflower bloom, but it’s just as stunning in the fall.
 With cooler temperatures to explore California’s largest state park, you can take daytime walks through narrow sandstone canyons and watch for bighorn sheep that roam the area.

 A memorable highlight is the aspen trees that brighten up the landscape with their golden hue.
-Stops along the way going north to south include the well-preserved ghost town of Bodie, Mono Lake with its otherworldly tufa towers, the bizarre Devil’s Postpile, June Lake with its abundance of golden aspens, Lone Pine, which holds a Western Film Festival every October and the historic site of the Japanese internment camp Manzanar.
+Stops along the way going north to south include the well-preserved ghost town of Bodie, Mono Lake with its otherworldly tufa towers, the bizarre Devil’s Postpile, June Lake with its abundance of golden aspens, Lone Pine, which holds a Western Film Festival every October and the tragic site of the Japanese internment camp Manzanar.

-After Labor Day, gone are the summer crowds at this idyllic beach town in Orange County, but the weather is still warm.
-Explore the downtown area and indulge in a cold treat at the ever-popular Gelato Paradiso.
+After Labor Day, gone are the summer crowds at this idyllic beach town in Orange County, but the weather is still balmy.
+Explore the downtown and indulge in a cold treat at the ever-popular Gelato Paradiso.
 Main Beach is right across the street from the downtown area, but there are also other notable beaches along the coast worth visiting as well.

 Santa Barbara wineries also provide a beautiful landscape to sip on wine during the fall, with vines turning various shades of red.